zamudioo/ZamudioPilot/README.md

 ### Keyboard
 Type any text in the input field and press "Send".
 ### Mouse
-move arround the screen with the arrows,, its a lil bit slow but i will change that later.
+move around your screen with a trackpad.
-click: Click at the current mouse position
+(works like a regular trackpad, with functions like scroll, drag, etc.)